 This does not, however, warrant violence against other people.
 Jesus is clear how we are to treat those who act with evil against us: love them, praying for and doing good even to those who persecute us.
 (Matthew 5:44).

-A persistent theme, especially in the Old Testament and through the prophets, is the constant call for evil to be resisted, for an end to unjust economic practices, unjust courts, and to oppression or failure to care properly for widows and orphans and foreigners in the land.
+A persistent theme, especially in the Old Testament and through the prophets, is the constant call to resist evil, to end unjust economic practices and unjust courts, and to end oppression or lack of care for the vulnerable - widows, orphans and foreigners in the land.

 The 10 Commandments also make clear that we are to resist evil as it presents itself to us, and the rest of the justice codes in the Old Testament (Exodus, Numbers and Leviticus, in particular) make clear the social costs of failing to do this.

-Remember that it was the Methodists in England who were primarily responsible (on the ground) for the abolition of slavery, the creation of the labor movement, and the radical reformation of the penal justice and prison code of the whole British empire, not simply because they avoided evil in their own lives, but because they organized to fight it as it appeared in the larger society.
+Remember that the Methodists in England played major roles in the abolition of slavery, the creation of the labor movement, and the radical reformation of the penal justice and prison code of the whole British empire.
+The Methodists did not simply avoid evil in their own lives, they organized and worked with others to fight it as it appeared in the larger society.

 United Methodists today, as servants of Christ, are sent into the world to engage in the struggle for justice and reconciliation.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.